RosterElf Logo

 Employer response

-Consultation requirements and timeframes for responding.
+Discussion requirements and the 21-day timeframe for responding.

 Reasonable business grounds